mehash32/RAG-Reflect/README.md

 # 8. Contact

-For questions about this replication package, contact:
+For questions and full access to this replication package, contact:

 **Mehedi Hasan Shanto**
 University of Windsor